 Ferryland5.5-km trail between Ferryland and Aquaforte.
 Allow 2-3 hours.
 Easy/moderate.
 Attractions include Colony of Avalon, lighthouse, picnicking, cobble beach, waterfall.

-FerrylandRegional Arts Centre hosts dinner theatre, plays, Tetley Tea Room, Concerts and an art gallery.
+FerrylandRegional Arts Centre hosts dinner theatre, plays, Tetley Tea Room, concerts, St. Patrick’s weekend celebrations, arts and crafts instruction, art gallery, private functions.